Synaco/prolug-linux-admin/unit8/u8_worksheet.md

 1. What resources helped you answer this?

 2. Why can’t you just make a design fix and add space in /var/log on all these systems?
+- Adding more space may only temporarily fix the problem.
+The amount of traffic to the webservers could increase even more making the log files bigger to the point that the issue happens again.

 3. Why can’t you just make a design change and logrotate more often so this doesn’t happen?
+- Only reason I can think of is if you have some policy saying that the log files need to exist for a certain period of time on the server.
+But since the logs are being sent of to splunk, I'm not really sure.

 4. For 2,3 if you are ok with that, explain your answer.
 (This isn’t a trick, maybe there is a valid reason.)
+- I would be ok with 3, assuming there's no policy in place strictly forbidding it.
+The logs are being sent to splunk, so I wouldn't be have to worry about keeping the logs on the server.

 #### Discussion Post #2